StolenColon/docs.getdbt.com/website/docs/docs/cloud-integrations/auto-exposures-tableau.md

 2. You have a dbt Cloud account on the [Enterprise plan](https://www.getdbt.com/pricing/).
 3. You have set up a [production](/docs/deploy/deploy-environments#set-as-production-environment) deployment environment for each project you want to explore, with at least one successful job run.
 4. You have [admin permissions](/docs/cloud/manage-access/enterprise-permissions) in dbt Cloud to edit project settings or production environment settings.
 5. Use Tableau as your BI tool and enable metadata permissions or work with an admin to do so.
 Compatible with Tableau Cloud or Tableau Server with the Metadata API enabled.
-   - If you're using Tableau Server, you need to [allowlist dbt Cloud's IP addresses](/docs/cloud/about-cloud/access-regions-ip-addresses) for your dbt Cloud region.
-   - Currently, you can only connect to a single Tableau site on the same server.

 ### Considerations
 import Considerations from '/snippets/_auto-exposures-considerations-tb.md';